-It is the desire of CDTA to promote and assist participation by D/M/WBEs, and to facilitate a fair share of the awarding of Contracts thereto.
+It is the desire of CDTA to promote and assist participation by D/M/WBEs, and to facilitate a fair share of the awarding of contracts thereto.

-The CDTA DBE Liaison Officer shall maintain a list of DBE entities certified to perform public work, supply items for purchase Contracts, or perform personal or professional services of a kind and nature that may be needed by the Authority.
+The CDTA DBE Liaison Officer shall maintain a list of DBE entities certified to perform public work, supply items for purchase contracts, or perform personal or professional services of a kind and nature that may be needed by the Authority.

-CDTA will, on a routine basis, notify all Vendors, contractors, Consultants, or other firms with which it does business, that it will affirmatively insure that DBEs will be afforded full opportunity to submit bids, quotes, or proposals in response to CDTA solicitations.
+CDTA will, on a routine basis, notify all vendors, contractors, consultants, or other firms with which it does business, that it will affirmatively ensure that DBEs will be afforded full opportunity to submit bids, quotes, or proposals in response to CDTA solicitations.
 CDTA will comply with all applicable equal opportunity laws and regulations.